Are you wondering if you can use your Nespresso machine’s coffee pods twice or even more?

 (Source)

-If you want to refill your coffee pods, but don’t want to reuse them like this, then another great tip is purchasing a reusable pod that you can reuse multiple times.
-I will show you below what I mean!
+If you want to refill your coffee pods but don’t want to reuse them like this, then another great tip is to purchase a reusable pod that you can reuse multiple times.
+I’ll show you what I mean below!

 3. Using a reusable Nespresso pod